microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/troubleshooting.md

 Platform: IBM Cloud Private
 -->
 ## Unable to deploy applications or deployed applications not appearing
-Your Helm secret certificate has expired if you are unable to deploy applications to the IBM Cloud Private tiller, your deployed applications are not appearing in Helm releases, you see errors in the DevOps logs, or nothing gets deployed through the pipeline.
+Your Helm secret certificate might have expired if you are unable to deploy applications to the IBM Cloud Private tiller, your deployed applications are not appearing in Helm releases, you see errors in the DevOps logs, or nothing gets deployed through the pipeline.
 On IBM Cloud Private 2.1.0.3, the certificate lasts for 90 days.
+If the certificate didn't expire, the cluster configuration secret might not have been created correctly.

-**Workaround:** Regenerate the `microclimate-helm-secret` with the following procedure:
+**Workaround:** If the Helm secret certificate expired, regenerate the `microclimate-helm-secret` with the following procedure:

 1. Log in.
 For example:
 ```